gabceb/node-metainspector/README.md

 client.metaDescription   	# meta description, as string
-client.description        	# returns the meta description, or the first long paragraph if no meta description is found client.image              	# Most relevant image, if defined with og:image client.feeds            	# Get rss or atom links in meta data fields as array client.oGtitle      		# opengraph title
+client.description        	# returns the meta description, or the first long paragraph if no meta description is found client.image              	# Most relevant image, if defined with og:image client.images              	# array of strings, with every img found on the page as an absolute URL client.feeds            	# Get rss or atom links in meta data fields as array client.oGtitle      		# opengraph title